Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Introduction

-Non-Hermitian (NH) systems exhibit a broad range of novel phenomena, including EPs, the non-Hermitian skin effect, and extended classes of topological phases, to name a few~\cite{bender2007making,ashida2020non,bergholtz2021exceptional,kawabata2019symmetry,banerjee2023non,ding2022non,el2018non,okuma2023non,meng2024exceptional}.
+In recent years, topology in the non-Hermitian (NH) regime has received significant attention.
+Along with extended classes of topological phases NH systems exhibit a broad range of novel phenomena, including EPs, the non-Hermitian skin effect, to name a few~\cite{bender2007making,ashida2020non,bergholtz2021exceptional,kawabata2019symmetry,banerjee2023non,ding2022non,el2018non,okuma2023non,meng2024exceptional}.
 A key feature of non-Hermitian systems is the presence of EPs -- degeneracies at which both eigenvalues and eigenvectors coalesce together~\cite{heiss2012physics,kato2013perturbation}.
 These are distinct from Hermitian degeneracies, where only the eigenvalues coincide while the eigenvectors remain orthogonal.
 EPs are connected to a wide range of intriguing phenomena, spanning both theory and practical applications.
 These include NH topological phases characterized by the winding of eigenvalues and eigenvectors around the EPs~\cite{ding2022non,banerjee2023tropical,jaiswal2023characterizing}, potentially enhanced sensing capabilities~\cite{hodaei2017enhanced}, exceptional optical microcavities~\cite{chen2017exceptional}, and directional lasing technologies~\cite{peng2016chiral}.
 Experimentally, EPs have been realized in a variety of platforms, including optics, photonics, electrical circuits, and acoustic systems~\cite{parto2020non,miri2019exceptional,stehmann2004observation,choi2018observation,zhu2018simultaneous,shi2016accessing,zhu2018simultaneous,xiao2021observation}.
-Recently, appearance of EPs and their extended versions has been investigated theoretically in heterojunctions composed of unconventional quantum materials and ferromagnets~\cite{bergholtz2019non,cayao2023exceptional,reja2024emergence,dash2025fingerprint,reja2025n,alipourzadeh2025opto}. \\
+Several classes of exceptional degeneracies have been studied in heterojunctions composed of superconductors~\cite{pikulin2012topological,pikulin2013two,cayao2023bulk,cayao2024non,cayao2024Phase,li2024anomalous,beenakker2024josephson}.
+Furthermore, the role of non-Hermiticity has been investigated in the context of Hall transport phenomena~\cite{ling2016anomalous,chen2018hall,philip2018loss}.
+Recently, appearance of EPs and their extended versions has been investigated theoretically in heterojunctions composed of unconventional quantum materials and ferromagnets~\cite{kozii2024non,bergholtz2019non,cayao2023exceptional,reja2024emergence,dash2025fingerprint,reja2025n,alipourzadeh2025opto}.